Dav1216/Joke/README.md

 # Mosquito
-This is a JOKE.
+This is a **JOKE**.
 Regardless I still suggest looking at the code and trying it :).

 # Requirements
 Have Java installed.